 The installment plan is a legally binding contract.
 Installment plans are available beginning with registration through late registration.
-Applications are made through WebAccess.
 Students whose automated payment is declined for any reason are subject to course withdrawal and associated fees/penalties.
-Any student failing to make the 2nd or 3rd installment payment will be placed on restriction hold, blocking registration and transcript services...
+Any student failing to make the 2nd or 3rd installment payment will be placed on restriction hold, blocking registration and transcript services.